bmaurer/shelp/shelp-PROMPT.md

 improvement.
 The user will make tweaks above teh commented area since that is where their cursor will be.
 Be sure to add a few blank lines for them.

+In both improve and tweak modes, strive to make incremental edits to the script.
+Don't write it from scratch, but update based on the changes.
+In tweak mode, also strive to incrementally update the prompt based on the user's requests.

 --prompt <file> should output the prompt that created the file.
 If the file is empty output shelp's prompt. include the changelog.